myronladyjenko/ConnectFour-Game/ReadMe.md

 ## Limitations

-The user is only allowed to save the file to the assets folder.
+The user is only allowed to save the file to the 'assets' folder.

 ## Author Information